Fuuulkrum7/SpendYourMoney/README.md

 downloads all modules, that are necessary for program stable work.

 After this steps, you will see some information about loaded from internet or local database securities.
-Information, using which we are creating response is located near 40-54 lines of code in __main.py__.
+Information, using which we are creating request is located near 40-54 lines of code in __main.py__.
 So, if you want to find security by _figi_, you need to write its name in field __figi=__.
 Other parts of your response should be written in such way.
 __ticker__=_ticker_, etc. Field __id__ is not necessary to be changed.